 Nectarine, for example, is a smart wristband that aims to improve care for geriatric patients.
 The wristband monitors everything from a wearer’s sleeping and eating patterns to detecting motion changes that may indicate a trip or fall and can notify a specified caregiver of changes in behavior patterns or in an emergency.

 No area is off-limits for remote monitoring technologies – even the bathroom.
 Toi Labs is currently running clinical trials of TrueLoo toilet seats in senior living communities.
 These digital toilet seats contain sensors that detect who the user is, and scans waste to detect dehydration, urinary tract infections (UTIs), irritable bowel syndrome (IBS), C. diff, and other gastrointestinal and urinary issues.

 Automated devices like these allow patients and providers to access real-time health information and stay ahead of potentially life-threatening changes in heart rate or blood sugar.
-These tools are particularly helpful for older Americans living alone, who may not have immediate access to assistance in an emergency.
+These tools are particularly helpful for elderly Americans living alone, who may not have immediate access to assistance in an emergency.

 Medical device market share by vendor installs

 Fig 1 Graph taken from the DHC Visuals LOGIC platform within Definitive Healthcare’s product suite.
 The chart features the top 10 most-installed medical devices by vendor.
 Data accessed on Jan.
 7, 2020.

 Fig 2 Graph taken from the DHC Visuals LOGIC platform within Definitive Healthcare’s product suite.
 The chart features the top 10 most-installed medical devices by product.
 Data accessed on Jan.
 7, 2020.